Eczema

 Introduction

 Eczema (atopic dermatitis) is a very common skin condition that often begins in infancy or early childhood.
-Most affected children develop eczema before the age of two years, and it usually improves by the age of five.
+Most affected children develop eczema before the age of two years, and it usually improves with age.
 There is often no single trigger for an eczema flare.
+Common causes of eczema flares in children include viral infections, overheating, sweat, direct contact with environmental irritants and change in environmental humidity.

 Food allergy is more common in children with eczema who also have a family history of allergic disease.
 Managing eczema well in infants may reduce their chance of developing food allergy.
 Allergy testing is not routinely recommended for children with eczema and food elimination diets are also not routinely recommended.
 Skin prick testing and food challenges are usually only helpful in severe cases of eczema where there has been a poor response to first-line treatment or clinical history of allergic reaction.